 If you wrap two wires from different circuits around different ends of an iron bar then a current flowing through the wire from the first circuit will magnetically create a current in the wire from the second circuit!
 If the second coil has twice as many turns (more magnetic linkage) as the first coil then the second coil will have twice the voltage but half the current as the first coil.
 A device like this is called a transformer.
-Your Electronic Playground includes one.
-It consists of a 300mH coil, with a middle tap point allowing use as two connected 150mH coils, and a 3mH coil wrapped around an iron bar.
-In Experiment 17 we used the 300mH coil by itself but usually it will be used to drive a speaker, which needs a high current with low voltage.
+Your PK-101 includes one.
+It consists of a 400mH coil (called the primary) and a 2mH coil (called the secondary) wrapped around an iron bar.
+Both coils have middle tap points allowing use of half the coil's inductance.
+In Experiment 26 we used the 400mH coil by itself but usually it will be used to drive a speaker, which needs a high current with low voltage.
 The symbol for a transformer is shown on the right: